Infant Unisex

 Historical & Cultural Background

-The name "Infant" derives from the Latin word "infans," which means "unable to speak" or "speechless," a combination of the prefix "in-" (not) and "fans" (speaking).
-This term was used in ancient Rome to refer to children, particularly those who had not yet reached the age of reason or the ability to articulate speech.
+The name "Infant" derives from the Latin word "infans," which means "unable to speak" or "speechless," a combination of the prefix "in-" meaning "not" and "fans," the present participle of "fari," meaning "to speak."
+This term was historically used in reference to very young children, particularly those who had not yet developed the ability to articulate words.
+The transition from Latin to Old French saw the term evolve into "enfant," which maintained the same meaning.

 Sibling suggestions